-Who knew that over the course of 2020 and 2021 we would be locked down under the oppressive shadow of coronavirus, but all being well we will soon be able to go exploring again.
+Who knew that over the course of 2020 and 2021 we would be locked down under the oppressive shadow of coronavirus, but all being well, in 2022 we will be able to go exploring again.
 And when we do we'll be armed with tents that can fit into a litre bottle of water, cameras that dive into the ocean to explore the mysteries of the deep, bike computers that can scare off thieves and, finally, a solution to that age old-question – where did my hold luggage end up?

-Whether you’re planning to make the most of the summer with a series of fastpacking hikes, long-distance cycle tours or aquatic adventures, these six bits of cutting-edge gear are well worth the investment to help you go further.
+Whether you’re planning to make the most of the summer with a series of fastpacking hikes, long-distance cycle tours or aquatic adventures, these bits of cutting-edge gear are well worth the investment to help you go further.

 - LifeStraw Go Water Filter Bottle